Top 35+ mental health survey questions to ask your employees in 2024

 5. How should an organization address negative feedback received through mental health surveys?

 When addressing negative feedback from mental health surveys, organizations should respond promptly and transparently.
-Acknowledge the concerns raised, and communicate a clear plan of action to address them.
+Acknowledge concerns raised, and communicate a clear action plan to address them.
 Engage in follow-up discussions with affected teams or individuals to better understand their issues.
-Implement changes where necessary and monitor the impact, ensuring employees see that their feedback leads to tangible improvements in workplace well-being.
+Implement necessary changes and monitor the impact, ensuring employees see that their feedback results in tangible improvements to workplace well-being.